WHICH MATERIALS DO YOU USE? (This is probably my most frequently asked question so I better start with that and give you all the details)

 Graphic design: Hours of work, hourly rate and usage or a flat rate depending on the project.
 Logos are usually a flat rate which include 2 rounds of revisions per phase and after that an hourly rate.

 HAVE YOU EVER DOUBTED YOUR TALENT?
 Yes!
-When I applied to the Shool of Media and Journalism in Copenhagen (where I got my BA in Graphic design).
+When I applied to the Shool of Media and Journalism in Copenhagen (where I got my BA in Visual Communication, Graphic design).
 They only accept 20 people per year and I wasn't sure what I was doing at all.
 Luckily I made the cut!
 But I also try to stay away from the comparison trap because that will surely make you doubt yourself.

 IF YOU HADN'T CHOOSEN YOUR FIELD, WHAT WOULD YOUR ALTERNATE FIELD HAVE BEEN?
 I still miss designing jewellery (had to stop because of pain in my right hand) but in 4th grade I wanted to be an interior designer.
 The answer in 9th grade was "Artist"...